-Manchester City take on Leicester in the 2021 Community Shield this weekend, as the winners of last season’s Premier League and FA Cup go head-to-head at Wembley.
+Manchester City take on Liverpool in the 2022 Community Shield this weekend, as the winners of last season’s Premier League and FA Cup go head-to-head at the King Power Stadium.

 Whether your view is that the clash is a glamourised friendly or the first piece of silverware of the new season, the Community Shield often provides the perfect curtain-raiser ahead of the forthcoming league campaign.

-Ahead of this weekend’s clash, we look back at five of the most memorable Community Shield clashes.
+Ahead of this weekend’s fixture, we look back at five of the most memorable Community Shield clashes.

 Wolves 4-4 West Brom – 1954